JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 The Functional Programming Language Universe
 ============================================

-* "This is the Dawn of the Age of FP", there are now many choices of languages
+* "This is the Dawn of the Age of FP", there are now many choices of FP languages
-* There are both viable functional-focused languages as well as FP extensions to existing languages.
+* There are both viable functional-focused languages as well as FP extensions to existing languages
+* We review the landscape here so you can throw in some FP on your next Python/Java/C++/... project

 ## Functional-focused languages

-* These are languages designed with FP style in mind from the start
+* These are languages designed with FP in mind from the start
 * Key features include
   - Immutable variables by default
-  - Many immutable data structures in libraries
+  - Libraries have immutable data structures
   - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ` functions), etc.
-  - (Often also includes pattern matching and type inference)
+  - Often also includes pattern matching and type inference
 * Note that you may see the term "persistent data structure", we have been calling these "pure functional" or "immutable" data structures.
-  - The term "persistent" has a longstanding meaning of surviving over multiple runs of a program so I personally view "persistent data structure" as a misleading term.
+  - The term "persistent" has a longstanding meaning of surviving over multiple runs of a program so I  view "persistent data structure" as a very misleading term for immutable structure.
-* There are generally two "schools"
+* There are roughly two "schools"
-    - ML school: static types, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, etc)
+    - ML school: static types, type-directed programming, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, etc)
-    - Lisp school: dynamically typed (Lisp, Scheme, Clojure, etc)
+    - Lisp school: dynamically typed, flexible but no type-directed programming (Lisp, Scheme, Clojure, etc)
 * All of these functional languages should be very easy to learn now that you know OCaml.

-### OCaml and Standard ML
+## ML Dialects

-* OCaml .. perhaps you heard of that?? :-)
+* OCaml .. perhaps you have heard of that? :-)
-* Standard ML is another variant of ML
-  - it has very limited popularity these days
+* Standard ML is another variant of ML, but it has limited popularity these days
+* F#, ReScript, and Elm are other ML-descended languages we cover briefly now

 ### F#